Alexander Technique and Other Somatic Practices working with Parkinson's Disease BASIC TRAINING

 Access to a folder of course materials and supportive content and outreach materials

-*All fees are used to fund and sustain the work of The Poise Project, cover our travel and fee expenses to advocate for AT at international conferences, and to continue to offer follow-up support for teachers.
+*All fees are used to fund and sustain the work of The Poise Project, and to cover our travel and fee expenses to advocate for AT at international conferences.

-We do not want cost to interfere with bringing AT professionals onto this project:
+We do not want cost to interfere with bringing somatic professionals onto this project:

 • If you live in a low-income or high-inflation country, please contact us to work out an equitable fee.